abboswell/stanford-cpn/README.md

 # The Stanford CPN
-Stanford DataSci 112 Final Project:
+Stanford DataSci 112 Final Project Spring 2024:

 *In collaboration with Jay Gupta*